nodelogicau/semcal/docs/concepts/index.md

 * [Event](event.md) - an opaque `VEVENT` object that may support recurrences.
 * [Observance](observance.md) - a transparent `VEVENT` object that may support recurrences.
 * [Action](action.md) - a `VTODO` object that is assignable to individuals for resolution.
 Supports recurrences.
 * [Issue](issue.md) - a `VTODO` object capturing a one-off impediment to other activities or actors.
 Does not support recurrences.
 * [Request](request.md) - a `VTODO` object representing a service request, often fulfilled via an [Action](action.md).
 May support recurrences.
 * [Note](note.md) - a `VJOURNAL` object capturing a note or annotation related to other activities or entities.
 Does not support recurrences.
 * [Metric](metric.md) - a `VJOURNAL` object used to measure past activities or entities.
 Supports recurrences.
 * [Availability](availability.md) - a `VAVAILABILITY` object that defines availability of an intangible or tangible resource.
 Supports recurrences.
 * [Asset](asset.md) - a `VRESOURCE` object representing a related asset.
 May be used when linking to external resources is insufficient.
-* [Contributor](participant) - a `PARTICIPANT` that defines additional roles/contributions beyond those supported by the participant type.
+* [Role](role.md) - a `PARTICIPANT` that defines additional roles/contributions beyond those supported by the participant type.